MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-windows-vm-memory-issue.md

 - **High Memory Usage Periods**: This section shows a time bar when the memory consumption is high.
 It also shows overall Committed Memory %, which is one of the key indicators of memory exhaustion.
 The **AvailablePhysicalMemory%** indicates how thin the system is running on memory, or what is left available for it.

 - **Top Memory Consumers**: This section is equally important, as it shows process level details on high memory consumers during the data capture interval.
 This shows both the process details and their memory usage pattern.
 The list is sorted by having high average memory consumers at the top.
-Take a note of End Time - Start Time (End Time minus Start Time), which is the actual duration for the process consuming high memory, during the overall data collection timeframe.
+Take a note of **EndTime** - **StartTime** (**EndTime** minus **StartTime**), which is the actual duration for the process consuming high memory, during the overall data collection timeframe.

     :::image type="content" source="media/azure-windows-vm-memory-issue/high-memory-consumers.png" alt-text="Screenshot that shows High Memory Consumers.":::

 These two tabs will be enough to set the path for the next troubleshooting steps.
 Depending on the process that's driving the high memory condition, you'll have to address the questions that were asked earlier.
-Processes such as [SQL (sqlservr)](/azure/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-vm-size) or IIS(w3wp) require a specific drill-down on query or code changes that are causing this condition.
+Processes such as [SQL (sqlservr)](/azure/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-vm-size) or IIS (w3wp) require a specific drill-down on query or code changes that are causing this condition.

 For system processes such as [WmiPrvSE](~/windows-server/system-management-components/high-cpu-usage-wmiprvse-process-regular-intervals.md) or SvcHost, you have to follow a different path.
 A pre-requisite to those processes is that you should be on latest OS cumulative patch.